 make planck/rev4:default will generate a single .hex, while

 make planck/rev4:all will generate a hex for every keymap available to the planck.

 dfu-util, compile and upload the firmware to the keyboard.
 If the compilation fails, then nothing will be uploaded.
 The programmer to use depends on the keyboard.
 For most keyboards it's

-dfu, but for Infinity keyboards you should use
+dfu, but for ChibiOS keyboards you should use

-teensyfor standard Teensys.
-To find out which command you should use for your keyboard, check the keyboard specific readme.
-Note that some operating systems needs root access for these commands to work, so in that case you need to run for example
+Note: some operating systems need root access for these commands to work, so in that case you need to run for example

 clean, cleans the build output folders to make sure that everything is built from scratch.
 Run this before normal compilation if you have some unexplainable problems.